Buyer’s Guide: Selecting a Qualified Injection Molding Partner

 In plastics, there are several reasons lead time can be extended; low availability of raw materials is one of those reasons.
-An injection molder that understands these supply chain issues and clearly communicates them to the customer helps customers prepare in advance to mitigate long lead times.
+An injection molder who understands these supply chain issues and clearly communicates them to the customer helps customers prepare in advance to mitigate long lead times.
 Other supply chain issues can be reduced by having an injection molding partner who can design and build tools and perform other post-molding operations.

 What do you look for when selecting a qualified injection molding partner?
 What do you need to provide to receive an accurate estimate?
 And what questions do you need to ask to ensure that your partner will provide a quality product within your budget and timeline?